 Algebra Is Not Just for Teenagers

-When people hear the word “algebra”, they often think of secondary school, x’s and y’s, and complicated equations.
+When people hear the word “algebra”, they often think of secondary school, x this and y’s, and complicated equations.
 But in truth, algebraic thinking begins much earlier.
-It starts the moment a child recognises patterns, understands balance, or begins to predict what comes next.
-Algebra is not just about solving equations — it’s about developing a way of thinking that connects numbers, logic and relationships.
+It is there when a child recognises patterns, understands balance, or begins to predict what comes next.

 Supporting this kind of thinking from a young age is one of the best ways to prepare children for future success in maths and beyond.
-It’s about helping them see structure in the world, make generalisations, and solve problems with confidence.
+It’s about helping them see structure in the world, make generalisations about what they see, and solving problems with confidence.

 Patterns, Rules and Relationships

 At its core, algebra is about relationships between quantities.
 Young children explore this every time they notice that 2 + 3 is the same as 1 + 4, or when they spot that a shape pattern repeats every third item.
-These experiences are not trivial — they are the seeds of algebraic reasoning.
+These experiences are algebraic in nature.
+We can easily encourage algebraic asking children questions like:

 - “If we always add 2, what comes next?”